 The Trust arranges a New Governor Induction Programme which all newly elected/nominated Governors are invited to participate in (includes an Introduction Meeting with our Chair).
 The Trust also schedules ongoing Governor Development and Training Sessions for all Governors (new and existing) throughout the course of each year.
-New Governor Induction and Training sessions are usually held in the immediate weeks after new Governors formally start in office (following the Annual/Special Members' Meeting held at which their election is announced) and it would be prudent to be available during mid-late October with induction meeting/training dates being tentatively scheduled for 19th October 2022 and 28th October 2022 (other key meetings have also been tentatively scheduled for November and December 2022).
+New Governor Induction and Training sessions are usually held in the immediate weeks after new Governors formally start in office (following the Annual or other Membership Meeting (at which their election is announced) and it would be prudent to be available during mid-late October with induction meeting/training dates being tentatively scheduled for 18th October and 23rd October 2024 (full day events) with other key Governor meetings being tentatively scheduled in November and December 2024.
+Upon being successfully elected, a Governor Meeting Planner is issued which outlines key dates to diarise.